Find Affordable College Courses

 100% Women

 Erikson Institute is the 8th most popular school in the nation for students seeking a master's degree in child development.
-During the 2020-2021 academic year, 69 people received their master's degree in child development from The Erikson Institute.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+During the most recent year for which we have data, 69 people received their master's degree in child development from The Erikson Institute.
+Of these students, 100% were women and 37% were members of underrepresented racial-ethnic groups.

 #9